PrithvijitBose/career-finder-hackathon/Readme.md

 ```

 **3. Port conflicts**
-- Frontend usually runs on port 5173
+- Frontend runs on port 8080
 - Backend ports are configurable in environment variables
 - Check if ports are already in use